CHAPTER Eng

 development hour units for the actual time of each program;

-(f)
+(f) Teaching or

-presentations at technical meetings shall earn professional development hours
+meetings shall earn professional development hours credit at twice that of

-Teaching credit shall be valid for teaching a course or seminar for the
+valid for teaching a course or seminar for the first time only.
+Teaching credit shall not apply to full-time

-(g)
+(g) Each published

-(h)
+(h) Each published

-Each published professional journal, article or published engineering
+professional journal, article or published engineering text

-text book shall equal 30 professional development hours;
+book shall equal 30 professional development hours;

 (i) Active participation in professional or